rafabelokurows/github-actions-workflows/README.md

 - [ ] Check fueleconomy.gov's API definition to see if there are other useful endpoints to call
 - [ ] Start diving into the Google Traffic data to determine patterns
-- [ ] Add Lidl to the store location scraper
-- [ ] Add Auchan to the store location scraper
 - [ ] Plot a map of store locations in relation to population density

 ## Data collection pipelines